Chahine-Chahine/RoamRover/README.md

 - As a user, I want a list of good recommendations to choose from manually.
 - As a user, I want the app to calculate trip expenses and provide a trip estimated total.
 ### Admin Stories
-- As an admin, I want to have comprehensive access to all user operations for efficient monitoring and assistance.
+- As an admin, I want to have comprehensive access to all announcements and places creation's history.
 - As an admin, I want to enhance the app's content by adding new places that users might find interesting.
 - As an admin, I want to effectively communicate with users by adding announcements.
 <br><br>